Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/ini_access.md

 ```

 !!!
 Tip
-    If you introduce new options, the good style requires you to do this in a separate section and the options are understandable.
-As a norm, I suggest that a mod with name "myMod" introduces new properties only in the "myMod" or "MOD-mymod"  section (and not in the section "GAME" or "PERFORMANCE").
+    If you introduce new options, it is best to follow certain practices.
+It is a good practice to name your options clearly an place them in a section named the same as your mod.
+Do not place your mod options into the `[GAME]` or `[PERFORMANCE]` sections.